kennygonzalez10/kennygonzalez10.github.io/_posts/2015-2-25-EmbeddedCommand1.md

 ---
 layout: post
-title: You will sign up faster to my blog after you've read this useful information about design.
+title: Embedded Commands 1
 ---

+You will sign up faster to my blog after you've read this useful information about design.